3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 After a puppy is born, maternal antibody levels drop by half approximately every 10 days.
 Puppies that were born first or were more aggressive at nursing on the first day, will get more maternal antibody than their littermates.
 Mother dogs vaccinated at approximately the time of breeding will have the highest antibody levels to pass on to their puppies. *** REMEMBER, the more maternal antibody a puppy has, the less likely a vaccine is to work and the longer one must wait for antibody to wane and for vaccination to be effective.

 WHAT IS A HIGH TITER VACCINE?
 In the mid-1990’s a new innovation in parvo vaccination was developed: the “high titer” vaccine.
-The term “high titer” refers to the amount of virus in the dose of vaccine and means that there is a great deal more virus than in the vaccines that were standard at the time.
+The term “high titer” refers to the amount of virus in the dose of vaccine and means that there is a great deal more virus present in a high titer vaccine than in a standard vaccine.
 Nowadays, any vaccine against parvovirus is going to be "high titer."
 When the puppy is vaccinated, maternal antibody binds the virus present.
-When a high titer vaccine is used, there is still virus left over after all the maternal antibody has been used up.
+The idea with a high titer vaccine is that there will be so much vaccine virus present that the maternal antibodies will be used up trying to bind the vaccine.
+There will be extra virus left over.
 This extra virus can then stimulate the puppy’s own immune system.
 High titer vaccines commonly produce full protection by age 12 weeks (though most experts recommend carrying vaccination out to age 16 weeks to be certain - an especially good idea for breeds predisposed to infection such as the Rottweiler, Doberman pinscher, and American pit bull terrier).

 At this point virtually all commercially available live vaccines are of the high titer type.
 It should be noted that giving vaccine more frequently than every 2 weeks will cause interference between the two vaccines and neither can be expected to be as effective as they normally would.
 This includes giving vaccines for different infections.
 Vaccines should be spaced 2-4 weeks apart.
 It is commonly held that puppies need a certain number of vaccines for protection to be achieved (usually either 3 or 4 is the “magic” number).
 The number of vaccines given has nothing to do with protection.
 In order for protection to be achieved, vaccine must be given when it can penetrate maternal antibody.
 An FAQ area has been included in this web site to answer common vaccination questions.
 To visit this area, click here.